-288 Commonwealth was designed by architect Samuel D. Kelley and built ca. 1880 for building contractor William Seavey Rand, for speculative sale, one of two contiguous houses (286-288 Commonwealth) he built for the Boylston National Bank of Boston, owner of the land, for speculative sale.
+288 Commonwealth was designed by architect Samuel D. Kelley and built ca. 1880 for building contractor William Seavey Rand, one of two contiguous houses (286-288 Commonwealth) he built for the Boylston National Bank of Boston, owner of the land, for speculative sale.

 Click her for an index to the deeds for 288 Commonwealth.

 After the houses were completed, the bank continued to hold the property until a buyer was found.
-On May 12, 1883, the bank sold 288 Commonwealth to William Rand, and he sold it on the same day to Emma (Walker) Batcheller, the wife of boot and shoe manufacturer Alfred Hubbard Batcheller.
+On May 12, 1883, it sold 288 Commonwealth to William S. Rand and he sold it on the same day to Emma (Walker) Batcheller, the wife of boot and shoe manufacturer Alfred Hubbard Batcheller.

 By the 1883-1884 winter season, Alfred and Emma Batcheller had made 288 Commonwealth their home.
 They previously had lived at the Hotel Berkeley (southeast corner of Berkeley and Boylston).
 They continued to live at 288 Commonwealth in 1889, but by 1890 had moved to the Hotel Ludlow (southwest corner of Clarendon and St. James).

 On September 26, 1890, 288 Commonwealth was purchased from Emma Batcheller by Sibyl T. (Gilman) Blume, the wife of Andreas Blume.

 By the 1890-1891 winter season, the Blumes had made 288 Commonwealth their home.
 They previously had lived at 7 Yarmouth.
 Andreas Blume was an attorney and had served as a city councilman from 1883 to 1887 and as a member of the State House of Representatives in 1888 and 1889.

 The Blumes divorced in 1893 and Andreas Blume moved to 20 Newbury.